lck/SharpTAL/README.rst

 The macro language (known as the macro expansion language or METAL) provides a means of filling in portions of a generic template.

-The macro template (saved as main.html file)
+The macro template (saved as main.html file):

 .. code-block:: html